Galewice: History and government

-1999–2019 - Mr Piotr Mazurek

-Culture and Sport
+Culture and sport

 In the mid-nineteenth century Antoni Myszkowski built on a hill a neo-classicist court and established a Court Park with trees, such as Robinia pseudoacacia, Douglas fir, Carpinus betulus, Populus alba, and Blue spruce.
 The court after the Second World War became the host to the primary school and most recently to the nursery.
 In 2012 a major restoration of the court park was carried out, with new pathways laid out and street lightning fitted in.

 The most popular sporting activity in Galewice is football.
 There are two football clubs: